MattA41/MattA41/README.md

-### Hi im a student ewu working on getting a degree in comp sci
+Hi I'm a student at Eastern Washington University working on getting a degree in Computer Science

+### About me
+I have been interested in computers for a long time.
+In high school, I took classes in game design, computer science, and computer repair.
+Working with computers is something I enjoy doing.
+This Git hub is a few of my school projects.
+I am saving a few of them to document How I have learned and what kind of programs I have created.

 <!--
 **MattA41/MattA41** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.